 An allergic reaction occurs when your immune system overreacts and releases chemicals, including histamine, into your blood.
 These chemicals can affect different tissues in the body, such as the skin, eyes, nose, airways, intestinal tract, lungs, and blood vessels.
 It's not clear why peanuts trigger this response in some people.

-Symptoms of peanut allergy can range from mild to life-threatening.
-If you have a mild reaction, you may get a stomachache, a runny nose, an itchy skin rash, hives, or tingling in your lips or tongue.
-If your reaction is worse, you may develop additional symptoms such as a tight throat, hoarse voice, wheezing, coughing, feeling sick to your stomach, vomiting, belly pain, and diarrhea.
+Symptoms of peanut allergy can range from mild to severe.
+If you have a mild reaction, you may get a stomachache, a runny nose, itchy eyes, hives, or tingling in your lips or tongue.
+If your reaction is worse, you may develop additional symptoms such as a tight throat, hoarse voice, wheezing, coughing, and/or feeling sick to your stomach.
 Your symptoms may start from within a few minutes to a few hours after eating peanuts or peanut products.

 People who are allergic to peanuts may have a life-threatening reaction called anaphylaxis.
 Symptoms of anaphylaxis can include problems breathing and swallowing; vomiting and diarrhea; dizziness; dangerously low blood pressure; swelling of the lips, tongue, throat, and other parts of the body; and loss of consciousness.
 If not treated, death can result.
 Anaphylaxis usually occurs within minutes but can occur up to several hours after eating peanuts or peanut products.